skpesparco/Coin-Stats-Tracker/README.md

 ## Features

 - **Real-time Market Data:** Stay updated with live price charts, historical data, and market trends.
-- - **Portfolio Tracking:** Track the performance of your cryptocurrency investments in real-time.
+- - **Portfolio Tracking:** Track the performance of your cryptocurrenc y investments inreal-time.
   - - **Alerts and Notifications:** Set up custom alerts for price changes, volume, and other market events.
     - - **Multi-Platform Support:** Access CoinStats on  various latforms, including mobile devices and desktops.
       - - **Portfolio Diversification:** Monitor and manage a diversified portfolio with ease.